 Get excited–Spoonflower is officially shipping from Berlin!!
-If you’re based in Europe, Africa or the Middle East and have placed an order over the past few days, you may have noticed a few changes to your cart.
+If you’re based in Europe, Africa, Asia or the Middle East and have placed an order over the past few days on our website, you may have noticed a few changes to your cart.
 This is the first step in internationalizing the Spoonflower website to make it more user friendly for our global community.
 Over the next few months we’ll continue to release more features, like the option to use the site in multiple languages and currencies.

 To access the new cart and have your orders processed through our German factory, you don’t do anything differently.